Home Insurance

 What your policy covers, when you need it, and how to compare.

 Yes.
 Your lender will require proof of homeowners insurance before they fund the loan — typically at least 24–48 hours before closing.
 You'll need a declarations page showing coverage is active as of your closing date.
 Don't leave this to the last minute.
-Haven includes insurance setup in your pre-closing checklist so it doesn't sneak up on you.

 Homeowners insurance covers damage from events like fire, storms, or theft.
 A home warranty covers breakdown of appliances and systems — like your HVAC, water heater, or dishwasher — due to normal wear and tear.
-You need both, but they cover different things.
-Insurance protects against the unexpected; a warranty handles the inevitable.

 Related Topics